valensupport/valensupport.github.io/pages/batch_request.md

 The input data for the Batch Application can be transmitted via the GUI or API, as a compressed “.zip” file format.

-Each carrier can define their own naming convention according to their system requirements and constraints, providing the word “batch” is contained somewhere in the file name and the format is “.zip”.
+Each carrier can define their own naming convention according to their system requirements and constraints, provided the format is “.zip”.
 (See: Batch Application Processing Requirements ).

 The zip file cannot be password protected.
 It cannot contain subfolders and should contain one file per relation, see below.